typesafehub/conductr-doc/src/main/play-doc/general/Overview.md

 [[images/scope.png]]

 During the latter part of development of a project, developers will typically package their artifacts and start running them for near-production style scenarios.
 An example of this is with a Play application development.
-During the early stages developers will typically run their project from within Activator, making changes to their code having gathered rapid feedback from the browser window.
+During the early stages developers will typically run their project from within sbt, making changes to their code having gathered rapid feedback from the browser window.
 Once most of the project's functionality is written developers will then issue a "stage" command to produce a distribution on the file system that they can run their project from.
 The project will run differently given things such as CDN resolution, asset fingerprinting, minification; activities that would otherwise degrade the speed required for development mode.
 As a part of the staging activity build tools permit the staging of a bundle that can be used by Lightbend ConductR ( _Create Bundle_ and _Run Bundle Locally_).
 This bundle is able to be deployed and run on the developer's machine.

 During the course of development the developer will create a configuration that is also used for running a bundle locally ( _Develop Config_).
 This configuration names a project's component declaring its environmental requirements.
 These configurations are versioned and provide an audit trail of the changes to a component overall.